alexKleider/phInfo/README.md

 have brocken a lot of systems so it might be better to stick with jessie-lite available [here](http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/).
+The commands provided below take all of this into consideration so you needn't worry about any of this.

 The following assumes you have a micro SD card as well as a card reader which will work with your GNU/Linux computer.
 An Apple will